 Despite its gruesome past, it is a popular tourist attraction today.
 While you’re there, look for a raven.
 A minimum of six ravens is always kept there by the Ravenmaster because of the ancient superstition that Britain’s kingdom will fall if the ravens leave.
 The Ravenmaster occasionally does demonstrations with the ravens, which is fun to watch as well.

+This is a great place to visit if you’re into British history.
 Long known as the museum that allows a visitor to visit many countries in one place, the British Museum has a long history of accumulating artifacts stolen from other countries that Britain either colonized or invaded.
 Nowadays, there are many controversies about how the British Museum continues not to give back many of these stolen artifacts to their native countries.

 There are over eight million artifacts in their permanent collection, and it is likely the most famous museum in the entire world.
 Established in 1753, the British Museum is a comprehensive documentation of human existence in the world, featuring collections from all over the globe.